 The Company provides information packages to investors; the package consists of materials filed with regulatory authorities.
 The Company updates its website (www.mawsonresources.com) on a continuous basis.
-Effective November 1, 2004, the Company retained Mr. Nick Nicolaas to provide market awareness and investor relations activities.
-Mr. Nicolaas' services are provided through his company, Mining Interactive Corp.
-The Company pays \$5,000 per month for such services and during the 2009 period, the Company paid a total of \$15,000 (2008 - \$15,000).
+Effective November 1, 2004, the Company retained Mining Interactive to provide market awareness and investor relations activities.
+During the six months ended November 30, 2009 the Company paid Mining Interactive a total of \$27,000 (2008 - \$31,500).
 The arrangement may be cancelled by either party on 15 days notice.